EventStore/documentation/docs/v6/event-sourcing/microservices.md

 :::

 ::: warning
-The design on that diagram is not what you would normally do.
+The design on the diagram above is not what you would normally do.
 Preferably, the order payment status gets updated by the `OrderPaid` event, which can be a reaction to the `PaymentReceived` event.
 :::

 In the imaginary e-commerce Bounded Context, the component landscape could look like something shown on the illustration below.